savannahpobre/HTOF/README.rst

 ----------------------------
 The following examples show how one would both load in and fit a line to the astrometric intermediate data from either Hipparcos data reduction or Gaia.
 Gaia requires you to first download a .csv of the predicted scans and scan epochs from GOST (https://gaia.esac.esa.int/gost/).
+In particular, using the 'submit for events forecast' feature on the website.
+One should select the widest range of dates possible because \codename automatically restricts the predicted epochs of observations to the desired data release range (e.g., EDR3) and removes any astrometric gaps.

 Let ra_vs_epoch, dec_vs_epoch be 1d arrays of ra and dec positions.
 Assume we want to fit to data from GaiaDR2 on the star with hip id 027321.
 The choices of data